 }

-In the above code, both method1 and method2 are mapped to the same URL pattern /api/endpoint
+In the above code, both method1 and method2 are mapped to the same URL pattern /api/endpoint, causing an

 ambiguous mapping error.
 To resolve it, you should change the mapping of one of the methods or merge the two